 If you drink or take drugs, your doctor may recommend cutting back or stopping altogether.
 Some medications are also prescribed, including antidepressants and sleeping pills.

 Frequently Asked Questions

 Is nighttime drunkenness normal?

-Even though this condition is common, with approximately 15 percent of the population experiencing it, it is not normal.
-As a society, we tend to find comfort when other people are going through the same thing as us, but again, that doesn’t make it normal.
+Even though confusional arousal is common, with approximately 15 percent of the population experiencing it, it is not normal.
+As a culture, we tend to find comfort when other people are going through the same thing as us, but that doesn’t make it normal.